 Launched in 2014, the Provost’s Awards for excellence in animal research acknowledged staff who have made advances in the 3Rs, shown openness or demonstrated a long-term commitment to improving research practice.
 Winners receive £1,000 to cover costs of presenting their work to a wider audience.

-Application of the 3Rs, CBS staff - Mr Anthony Iglesias, CBS Facility Manager and Mr Gareth Wild, Animal Technician
+Application of the 3Rs, CBS staff - Mr Anthony Iglesias, CBS Facility Manager; Mr Philip Rawson, Senior Technician; Mr David MacDonald, Animal Technician

 Mr Iglesias, Mr Rawson and Mr MacDonald receive the Provost’s Award for the introduction of a new caging system to avoid single housing of rats.
 Rats are incredibly social animals.
 However, if a rat has undergone an experimental procedure, they have to be isolated from his companions so he can be monitored closely and assess food and water consumption.
 After a period away from each other, it can be challenging to reintroduce them to each other.
 The CBS team approached the company providing cages for the department and proposed to design a cage divider with separate food dispensers, water bottles and importantly a perforated divider.
 This is an essential feature as it allows the rats to smell and see each other.
 The food and water consumption can be monitored individually, and once both rats have recovered, they were able to be reintroduced to one and other by merely removing the divide.
 This refinement approach has resulted in successfully re-grouping of rats that were isolated for some time for experimental procedures.

 Team award - Dr Elina Akalestou, Research Associate; Dr Alasdair Gallie, Named Veterinary Surgeon; Dr Livia Lopez Noriega, Research Associate; Dr Isabelle Leclerc, Reader in Diabetic Medicine